Reading Time: est. 17 minutes

 Dr. Daniels puts it plainly: welcoming discomfort is evidence of having taken a meaningful position.

 A Type 9 who is advocating for themselves in a career context— pursuing something they actually want, saying no to something that doesn’t fit— will feel discomfort.
-That’s not a red light.
-That’s a sign they’re on the right track.
-The discomfort isn’t the problem.
-It’s proof of forward motion.
+That discomfort is a sign they’re on the right track.
+Proof of forward motion.

 As Jenn Peppers, MBA PCC asks: are you being intentional about honoring your own values?
-For a Type 9, that’s not a rhetorical question.
-It’s the career question.
+For a Type 9, that’s the career question.

 5. Consider Structured Support

 Sometimes self-forgetting runs deep enough that you need external scaffolding to break it.
 Heather Fillmore Coaching recommends tools like CliftonStrengths to help Nines identify their own patterns— because seeing your strengths mapped out explicitly makes it harder to dismiss them.
-And if you want help figuring out what job is right for you, that external structure can be genuinely clarifying.
+The assessment comes with StrengthsFinder 2.0 by Tom Rath, which walks you through what to do with the results.
+And if you want help figuring out what job is right for you, that external structure can be clarifying.

 Frequently Asked Questions